fps/video_dupes/README.md

 collection of video files.

 CAUTION: Do not trust this tool at all!
 It is riddled with bugs!
 Do not use it :)
+ESPECIALLY be aware of what it means that we only consider pairwise matches if you have more than two videos that are "duplicates"!

 That said: It works for me..

-- It works by taking a couple of frames from a video file (see the --time parameter of the video_dupes_fingerprint.py tool) and calculates their mean RGB value.
-This tool finally write a json file containing these fingerprints.
+- In the fingerprinting step we take a couple of frames from each video file (see the --time parameter of the video_dupes_fingerprint.py tool) and calculate their mean RGB values.
+These fingerprints are finally written to a json file containing these fingerprints.

-- In a matching step (video_dupes_match.py) a euclidian distance is calculated by this long vector of RGB triplets between all pairs of two entries in the fingerprints json file.
+- In the matching step (video_dupes_match.py) the euclidian distance between fingerprints is calculated.
 The distances are sorted and a new output file is generated with the (sorted) scores and corresponding file names.

-- In a cleaning step (video_dupes_clean.py) the sorted output of the matching step is presented to the user as binary choices of which of the two videos to keep.
+- In the cleaning step (video_dupes_clean.py) the sorted output of the matching step is presented to the user as binary choices of which of the two videos to keep.
 The result of this step is a text file with file names which are to be deleted.

 - The last step is reviewing the list of files to delete and finally deleting them (empty_trash.sh).
+DO NOT RUN THIS CARELESSLY - REVIEW THE trash.txt text file thoroughly. ./empty_trash.sh just reads the lines in that file and calls rm -f on each one of them.

 This is an example session of the files: